• Skip to primary navigation

 3. Steam the pudding 60min/Varoma/Speed 2.

-4. Serve with custard and ice-cream and a dash of grand marnier.
+4. Serve with custard and ice-cream and a dash of Grand Marnier.
+(Not for children)

 I share loads of great recipes on the page.
 Our community group page is a fabulous place to ask questions and share images of recipes you have made!
 It helps inspire others to cook new and interesting dishes.